Code-Trees/END-GAME/Session_4/Readme.md

 ##### **<u>Fun Fact:</u>**

+RNN and LSTMs are obsolete now .But we need to learn the roots to be good.
 I have a NVIDIA GTX 960m with 4GB RAM.
 It took lot of time to run in my local machine  and it crashed min 10 times  with batch size 16,32, 64 .
 So i had to run it in colab and wait till the **Spacy tokenizer** to finish the task (After lot of googling i figured it out ).
 Hence we modified it to custom tokenizer as my intention to build the skeleton first.

-Keep experimenting  :-)
+I will Keep experimenting  :-)